vlutton/encore-ui/guides/js-styleguide.md

 Testing is just as much about code quality as it is about building a robust regression test suite.
 Code that is testable is usually more module, less tightly-coupled and more robust.

 * All new functionality must have proper unit tests
-* Line covereage should be at 80% or higher
+* Line coverage should be at 80% or higher

 # Midway Testing